nealcao/TDL/design.md

       }
       2: Event { // unambiguous enough to not requrie a leading colon :001 print() // ambiguous enough to require a colon, the `001` could be a number }
+      3: Event { // unambiguous enough to not requrie a leading colon print(:001) // ambiguous enough to require a colon, the `001` could be a number, this is the same as calling `Ground print(:001)`
+      }
     }